JayThibs/supervising-ais-improving-ais/src/interventions/auto_finetune_eval/README.md

 ## Overview

-This codebase provides a sophisticated pipeline for systematically analyzing and understanding behavioral differences between language models.
-Think of it as a scientific instrument for studying how language models differ in their outputs, capabilities, and tendencies - similar to how we might compare writing styles between authors, but with statistical rigor and automated validation.
+This codebase provides a pipeline for systematically analyzing and understanding behavioral differences between language models.
+Think of it as a scientific instrument for studying how language models differ in their outputs patterns, aiming for statistical rigor and automated validation.

 ## Key Features

-Our pipeline offers several powerful capabilities:
+Our pipeline offers several capabilities:

 The system can identify interpretable differences between models through a multi-stage process that combines clustering, hypothesis generation, and statistical validation.
-It can process models loaded directly from HuggingFace, compare different quantization levels of the same model, or work with specially finetuned models with known behavioral differences.
+It can process models loaded directly from HuggingFace, compare different quantization levels of the same model, or test the pipleine itself by finetuning models with known behavioral differences, then testing if those differences can be recovered.

 The pipeline employs multiple validation strategies to ensure its findings are reliable.
 It can generate texts that should exemplify hypothesized differences and verify if they actually show different probabilities under the two models.
-It can also conduct interactive experiments where an LLM tries to determine which model it's talking to based on hypothesized differences.

-Throughout the process, the system maintains efficiency through careful memory management, result caching, and parallel processing where possible.

 ## How It Works